 Curriculum Certification by the National Institute for Automotive Service Excellence (ASE), which is voluntary, is recognized as a standard of achievement for auto body technicians.
 To be certified, a technician must pass a written examination and must have at least two years of experience in the trade (two years of school count as one year of experience).
 To retain certification, technicians must retake tests at least every five years.
 Continuing education throughout a career in auto body repair is becoming increasingly important.
 Automotive parts, body materials, and electronics continue to change and become more complex as technology advances.
 Gaining new skills, reading technical manuals, and attending seminars and classes is important for keeping up with these technological advances.
-Associate in Applied Science Degree: Auto Body Applied Technology Certificate: Auto Body Structural Collision SpecialistCertificate: Auto Body Refinishing Repair Specialist MAJOR REQUIREMENTS Specialized courses for the Auto Body Applied Technology Certificates include the basics of the automobile, basic electricity, air conditioning, suspension rebuilding, total wheel alignment, metal and paint principles, paint blending, minor metal and spot repair, major and advanced paint techniques, major collision and frame repair, estimating, welding, business practice, communications, and computations.
+Associate in Applied Science Degree: Auto Body Applied Technology Certificate: Introduction to Non-Structural Collision RepairCertificate: Auto Body Structural Collision/Refinishing Repair Specialist - Level II MAJOR REQUIREMENTS Specialized courses for the Auto Body Applied Technology Certificates include the basics of the automobile, basic electricity, air conditioning, suspension rebuilding, total wheel alignment, metal and paint principles, paint blending, minor metal and spot repair, major and advanced paint techniques, major collision and frame repair, estimating, welding, business practice, communications, and computations.